Core care

 Environment

 Poppy Anemone originates from Mediterranean, it is beloved for its large, saucer-shaped flowers with velvet-black centers and remains tied to those ecological conditions in cultivation, and growers still see those regional traits in day-to-day care.
 In its native habitat it grows in warm understory or open tropical habitats with seasonal rainfall and is recognized for its red, pink, blue, white, purple flowers and foliage.
-Nursery history places this cultivar in modern selection programs, with wider market circulation increasing over recent decades.
+A practical check: nursery history places this cultivar in modern selection programs, with wider market circulation increasing over recent decades.
 In modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
-Its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.
+In practice, its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.

 The name Anemone comes from the Greek "anemos" for wind, and the plant is often called the "Windflower.".